neilbrown/edlib/DOC/Developer/06-rendering.md

 results of a selection.
 Priorities larger than 65534 are all treated identically, as are priorities less than 1.

-Importantly and attribute which affects spacing, like 'tab' or 'centre' and which cannot be closed and re-opened must have priority of 0.
+Importantly any attribute which affects spacing, like 'tab' or 'centre' and which cannot be closed and re-opened must have priority of 0.
 Conversely the attribute "hide" is implicitly disabled when any other attribute has a higher priority, and so it should typically have the